ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Create Survey

-If you want to target specific yields for an extraction, you can survey a waypoint, such as an asteroid field, and send the survey in the body of the extract request.
+Create surveys on a waypoint that can be extracted such as asteroid fields.
+A survey focuses on specific types of deposits from the extracted location.
+When ships extract using this survey, they are guaranteed to procure a high amount of one of the goods in the survey.
+In order to use a survey, send the entire survey details in the body of the extract request.
 Each survey may have multiple deposits, and if a symbol shows up more than once, that indicates a higher chance of extracting that resource.
-Your ship will enter a cooldown between consecutive survey requests.
-Surveys will eventually expire after a period of time.
+Your ship will enter a cooldown after surveying in which it is unable to perform certain actions.
+Surveys will eventually expire after a period of time or will be exhausted after being extracted several times based on the survey's size.
 Multiple ships can use the same survey for extraction.
+A ship must have the `Surveyor` mount installed in order to use this function.

 ### Example
 ```csharp